Azure/azure-devtestlab/README.md

 - **Artifacts for Azure DevTest Labs:** These [artifacts](https://docs.microsoft.com/en-us/azure/lab-services/devtest-lab-concepts#artifacts) can be deployed onto virtual machines in Azure DevTest Labs via the Azure Portal or through scripts.

-- **Environments for Azure DevTest Labs:** An [environment](https://docs.microsoft.com/en-us/azure/lab-services/devtest-lab-concepts#environment) is a collection of resources defined as ARM templates, which represent the [Public Environment](https://azure.microsoft.com/en-ca/updates/azure-devtest-labs-public-environment-repository-in-labs/) repository in Azure DevTest Labs and can be accessed via the Azure Portal.
+- **Environments for Azure DevTest Labs:** An [environment](https://docs.microsoft.com/en-us/azure/lab-services/devtest-lab-concepts#environment) is a collection of resources defined as ARM templates, which represent the [Public Environment](https://azure.microsoft.com/en-ca/updates/azure-devtest-labs-public-environment-repository-in-labs/) repository in Azure DevTest Labs and can be accessed via the Azure Portal or through scripts.

 - **Samples for both Azure DevTest Labs and Classroom Labs:** These samples vary from Quickstart Templates, to SDK samples and scripts that can be used to facilitate outside-the-box scenarios.
 They are used to demonstrate how Azure Lab Services can be integrated in automation scenarios.